shivampandeygit/occasion-based-product-recommender/README.md

 2. **TF-IDF Cosine Similarity (Fallback):** If the Groq API quota is exceeded, TF-IDF vectorization is used to compute cosine similarity between the occasion text and each product's name, description, and short description.
 This ensures recommendations are always available even without API access.

+3. **Occasion-Name Boosting & Penalty (Post-processing):** After scoring, products whose name contains the searched occasion are boosted to 10/10.
+Products belonging to a different occasion are penalized to 0.
+A manual keyword map further ensures relevant products always appear.

 Products with a relevance score of 6 or above are returned, sorted by score descending, top 10 results shown.

 ## Design Decisions